10-Day Costa Rica Itinerary: From Hot Springs to Cloud Forests

 Reserva Bosque Nuboso Santa Elena

 Make the quick drive from Selvatura Adventure park to Reserva Bosque Nuboso Santa Elena for a magical cloud forest hike.
 Santa Elena is less busy than Monteverde Cloud Forest and you can enjoy it almost all to yourself.
 There are several trails you can take with varying lengths and views.
-We did a big loop trail around the park and got to see many large trees and exciting plants.

 Day 6: Monteverde Cloud Forest, Coffee and Chocolate Tour